epilepsypredictions/AED-withdrawal/README.md

 submission, the reference will be added after publication #

-Download the Excel tool for free.
+# Download instructions
+1. Click on the file "AED withdrawal relapse risk calculator.xlsx"
+2. Click on "Download" to save the tool on your computer

 --------------------------------------------------------------------------------
 Do you have epilepsy and are you considering to stop taking your anti-epileptic